4 ways for machine builders to increase revenue with digital services

 Monitoring the right data and comparing them with known patterns is the link bringing your combined service experience out on each machine 24/7/365.
 Potentially, you and your customer know a failure is likely to happen prior to it happening.
 Replacing parts and doing the service before breaking down at a time where the impact on production is limited, can increase the grade and revenue of your service contracts.

-How are you going to claim valuable revenue - and support your customer’s success - with digital services?
+How are you going to claim valuable revenue - and support your customer’s success - with digital services and new pricing strategies?
 If you need help on defining your digital strategy and making value out of machine data, feel free to consult one of our industry experts without any obligations.
+Or get some inspiration from our E-book: Service opportunities for OEMs to boost revenue and meet customer demands with use cases and new revenue examples.